Knulp: The End

-In October, Knulp walks to his birthplace in Gerbersau, when a former neighbor from the Latin school approaches him.
+In October, Knulp walks to his birthplace in Gerbersau, when a friend from the Latin school approaches him.
 This country doctor Dr. Machold recognizes that Knulp has a lung disease and doesn't belong on the street.
-Dr. Machold copied from Knulp at the time.
-Now he wants revenge.
+Dr. Machold copied Knulp's work at the time.
+Now he wants to return the favor.
 So he takes Knulp home and puts him to bed because Knulp's disease is advanced.
 Dr. Machold wants to get Knulp at the Oberstetten hospital, but Knulp wants to go to his birthplace.
-Dr. Machold is against that.
+Dr. Machold sets it up.
 Before the carriage ride to Gerbersau, Dr. Machold asks why the talented Knulp did not use his gifts in a demanding job but only used them for himself.
 Knulp corrects that others have enjoyed his jokes too.
 As for the question, Knulp answers why he left the Latin school back then.
 When he was almost 13, he loved Franziska.
-Franziska, who was two years older than him, didn't like any students.
+Franziska, who was two years older than him, didn't like students.
 Knulp desperately wanted to be her sweetheart and dropped out of Latin school.
 Franziska took another.
 From then on, Knulp went downhill.
 Although he still had acquaintances and lovers, he was no longer able to rely on someone's word or bind himself to a word.
 He has experienced a lot of freedom and beauty but has always remained alone.

 The carriage ride to the Gerbersau hospital begins.
-Knulp can be driven to his birthplace but stays away from the hospital.
+Knulp allows himself to be driven to his birthplace, but stays away from the hospital.
 Instead, he seeks out the places of his childhood – recognizes some things that still exist, mourns things that have disappeared forever.
 After asking questions and finding out that Franziska is no longer alive, he leaves town.
-Knulp meets a stone-cutter - they have also known each other from before - who makes him think that he will have to take responsibility for his life if it comes to dying, and that despite his talents nothing has come of it.
-Knulp hopes for a God who won't ask him why he didn't become a magistrate but instead will take him, the child's head, in a friendly manner.
+A stone cutter he meets - they also know each other from before - tells him that he will have to answer for his life when it comes to dying, and despite his talents, nothing has become of him.
+Knulp hopes for a God who won't ask him why he didn't become a magistrate but instead will take him, the childlike, in a friendly manner.